sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-2.markdown

 Our tests will verify that the appropriate methods get called on the repo and the mailer.
 This give us very granular control over testing the business logic in our class.
 Namely, we don’t have to worry about problems in the collaborator classes negatively effecting our tests.
 If there’s a problem in those collaborator classes it will be either their unit tests or the integration tests that reveal it.
 But what we want in the tests for the CreateUser class is laser focus on our own business logic.
 This may not be complex logic now, but as the app grows, it can become elaborate.

 The second benefit is that tests run fast.
 When you compare testing a PORO to running a test that depends on ActiveRecord, you’re going to find that it takes forever to load all of ActiveRecord.
 The tests for your PORO class will be done running before you’re even done requiring ActiveRecord in your Rails class.
 It’ll take even longer if you actually want to have your tests create records in the database.
 You’d have to initialize your app everytime you want to run your tests.
-You’ll find that this ultimately disincentivizes you from maintaining a thorough tests suite.
+You’ll find that this ultimately disincentivizes you from maintaining a thorough test suite.
 On the other hand, when your unit tests finish in seconds and you’re able to dive deep into the process of hammering out your business logic through tests, you’re going to enjoy the process much more.

 Using Dependency Injection to instantiate the contexts or commands that manage your business logic is a big step in both gaining control over your software and laying the foundation for good test coverage.
 And given the fact that you'll be adding tests along with new feature, this strategy pays dividends over the lifespan of an app.